Projector Lights, Gobos for a Headlight and a Forest Canopy

 Animation?

 Also don't forget, in a real forest, trees are usually being swayed slightly in the breeze.
 So your pattern will need to move if you plan on lingering on a shot for awhile.
 Several ways to do this, one way is to compose your tree layers in a piece of 3d software instead of in photoshop, or even a piece of 2d compositing software.
-Place each layer on a large card (in 3dstudio, make a plane and assign a material to it that uses your tree map as an opacity map.
-Then make the material 100% self illuminated, and then place a camera above the "card").
+Make several large planes, assign a material to it that uses your tree map as an opacity map.
+Then make the material 100% self illuminated, and then place a camera above the planes looking down.
 Then softly animate the plane moving back and forth.
 If you use several planes, each with their own opacity level, blur amount and animation, you'll get some great moving leaf patterns.
-Then render the sequence out, say 300-400 frames, and use this animated set of frames as your projector light in your other scene.
+Then render the sequence out, say 300-400 frames, and use this animated set of frames as your projector light in your other 3d scene.

 Final Touches